NikkoBogo/rsschool-cv/cv.md

 * GitHub: NikkoBogo
 * Telegram: Nick
 # About Me
-I'm 26 y.o. and I want to become a highly qualified IT specialist
+I want to become a highly qualified IT specialist
 # Education
 * Polotsk State University
     + Machines and Apparatus for Chemical Production and Building Material Enterprises